 Add More Sites to WebARX

 - Enter the website URLs as directed.

 - Click Close.

 - Repeat the steps in the Install WebARX section.

 - Configure the settings for your newly-added website, using the Hardening tab.
 (Important: At this time, WebARX will by default, check these boxes for settings, but the settings aren’t actually activated.
 For the settings, you wish to set, be sure to uncheck them, check them back on, and then save.
 We’ve contacted WebARX about this.).

 Once websites are activated with WebARX, you can easily manage them from your dashboard, as if you were logged into your website.

 - Review your logs or make settings changes and have them instantly kick in on your website.

 We Manage WebARX for You

-This one is pretty simple.
-If you would rather focus on building your business rather than worry about managing WebARX or website maintenance in general, you can sign up for our Professional Website Maintenance plan.
+If you would rather focus on building your business rather than worry about managing WebARX or website maintenance in general, you can sign up for our Professional Website Care plan.